kimbtech/WiFi-RadioAPI/HamaAPI.md

 ## Other
 - Radio seems to use IPv4 only, also if IPv6 available
 - Radio uses no SSL/TLS encryption, seems not capable
-- There is a timeserver at time.wifiradiofrontier.com (NTP)
+- There is a timeserver at `time.wifiradiofrontier.com` (NTP)
-- non ASCII-chars are escaped
+- Non ASCII-chars are escaped
+	- some of the UTF-8 range seems to be supported also
+	- HTML-entities are not supported
 	- octal unicode
 	- e.g.
 		- ä = `\303\244`; as parts `"` and `a`